 There’s no long-term commitment, but the experience can have a big impact on your routine

 You don’t need to wear a P-CGM for long.
-Typical wear is 3 to 7 days but as mentioned earlier, the FreeStyle Libre Pro can be worn for 14 days, just like its real-time CGM counterpart.
+Typical wear is three-to-seven days but as mentioned earlier, the FreeStyle Libre Pro can be worn for 14 days, just like its real-time CGM counterpart.
 Even though you wouldn’t be wearing it for long, the experience can be impactful on your health.
-There have been several case studies of people with Type 2 who went on P-CGM for a week and saw lasting results such as a lower A1c, better overall blood sugar control, better weight control, and even remission.
-P-CGM helped them visualize the impact diet, exercise, medication, and other factors had on their glucose levels.
+There have been several case studies of people with type 2 who went on P-CGM for a week and saw lasting results such as a lower A1c, better overall blood sugar control, better weight control and even remission.
+P-CGM helped them visualize the impact diet, exercise, medication and other factors had on their blood glucose levels.

 It’s a great way to explore diabetes tech

 If you’ve been curious about trying CGM, then a P-CGM is a great test run to see how you’d like it.
 We mentioned earlier that the commitment is minimal, but after trying P-CGM, you may be inspired to wear a CGM on a regular basis and use the data to fine-tune your diabetes care on your own.